-Art Deco sculpture in white marble representing a reclining odalisque, leaning on a cushion and holding a fan.
-The headdress is stylized, topped by a headband in the fashion of the 1930s and holds short, curly hair.
-The work on the face is fine and the look is accentuated by hollowed out almond-shaped eyes.
-The body is sculpted in the antique style and slightly androgynous.
-The young woman rests on a white marble base carved in the manner of a Turkish carpet, revealing geometric and floral motifs.
-A second base in Breche Medici supports the whole.
-Work of the French school of the early twentieth century.
+Art Deco sculpture in white marble depicting a reclining odalisque, leaning on a cushion and holding a fan.
+The stylized headdress is topped with a 1930s-style headband and holds back short, curly hair.
+The face is finely crafted, and the gaze is accentuated by deep-set, almond-shaped eyes.
+The body, on the other hand, is sculpted in the antique style and is slightly androgynous.
+The young woman rests on a white marble base carved in the style of a Turkish carpet, revealing geometric and floral motifs.
+A second base in Medici Breche supports the whole.
+Work of the early 20th century French school.

 Base dimensions: 63cm x 22cm x 3cm (24.80 in x 8.66 in x 1.18 in)

 Overall dimensions: W: 65cm, D: 22cm, H: 40cm.